fstab50/conky-system-monitor/autostart/README.md

 * * *
 ## fs location

-All *.desktop artifacts should be located:
+All conky automatic startup on book configurations (*.desktop files) should be located:

-    * ~/.config/autostart
+    *  ~/.config/autostart/

-on all modern Linux systems with systemd
+directory on all modern Linux systems with systemd

 * * *